10 Signs Your Company Website Is Outdated

 And yes, people absolutely notice this.

-9. The site technically works, but it clearly has not been touched in a long time
+9. Your website has not been updated in a long time

 This is the umbrella sign that often sits underneath everything else.

-A website does not need constant redesigns.
-But it does need someone paying attention to it.
+While a website does not need constant redesigns, it does need someone paying attention to it.

 And when that stops happening, the difference shows.